-Following passage of the 1992 reauthorization, the Department of Education responded to questions, including on specifics of possible compensation plans, from institutions of higher education about the incentive compensation rules.
-The result of these responses were varying interpretations of the underlying provisions of the incentive compensation ban and, although of particular interest to ED's Inspector General, enforcement was minimal.
+Following passage of the 1992 reauthorization, the U.S. Department of Education (ED) responded to questions from institutions of higher education about the incentive compensation rules, as well as specifics of possible compensation plans.
+Their responses led to varying interpretations of the underlying provisions of the incentive compensation ban, and, although it was of particular interest to ED's Inspector General, enforcement was minimal.

-In the year 2000, the high-profile case of Computer Learning Centers (CLC) altered the landscape.
+In 2000, the high-profile case of Computer Learning Centers (CLC) altered the landscape.
 The publicly traded for-profit college, accredited by the Accrediting Council for Independent Colleges and Schools (ACICS), had been under investigation by numerous state regulators and faced lawsuits from students since at least 1998, facing allegations of poor quality, misrepresentations about graduates' success in finding jobs, and fraud.
-In the year 2000, the Education Department issued a final program review determination that found the school had violated incentive compensation rules by basing recruiters' salaries on the average number of students they enrolled monthly, and ordered it to repay more than \$185 million in federal student aid.
-Just a few weeks later, CLC cancelled its classes, permanently closed the institution without warning, and filed for bankruptcy.
+ED issued a final program review determination in 2000 that found the school had violated incentive compensation rules by basing recruiters' salaries on the average number of students they enrolled monthly, and ordered it to repay more than \$185 million in federal student aid.
+Just a few weeks later, CLC canceled its classes, permanently closed the institution without warning, and filed for bankruptcy.